gigatera-git/Spring/README.md

      : Adding file attaching on BoardCk using MultipartRequest,imgscalr,transaction

   # SnsLogin
-     1) using naver login on your website
+     1) using naver login on your website with scribejava